creater0822/TOI_Mods/Guides/ModSummary.md

 - **Modify Resources**: Clicking this button for the first time generates the ModRes folder, which contains the default Unity project template that's been given to us by the devs.

 ## 4. ModExcel (json/xlsx)
 Due to the expected sheer size, I've decided to migrate this part into its standalone Markdown file.
-So middle-mouse [click this link](./ModExcelSummary.md) to get there for further reading.
+So middle-mouse [click this link](./SummaryModExcel.md) to get there for further reading.

 ## 5. ModCode (using C#.Net)
-...
+Similar to section 4, this too received its own standalone Markdown file, [click this link](./SummaryModCode.md).

 ## 6. Source reconstruction
 ...